tbretl/ae353-sp21/docs/projects.md

 To improve your portfolio, you are welcome (but not required) to resubmit your video, code, and/or report after receiving our written feedback anytime before the last day of class (May 5, 2021).

+### Frequently asked questions

+#### Must I submit drafts prior to the March 1 deadline?

+No. You are welcome to submit the final version of your project early, though!
+You are also welcome to revise and resubmit your video, code, and/or report after receiving our written feedback anytime before the last day of class (see [Evaluation](#evaluation)).

+#### May I watch videos that are submitted by other students?

+Yes.
+All videos will be available in the [AE353 (Spring 2021) Project Videos](https://mediaspace.illinois.edu/channel/channelid/201808523) channel on Illinois Media Space as soon as they are submitted by your colleagues (see the [Video](#video) deliverable).
+You may watch these videos whenever you want, even before you submit your own.

+If you are inspired by a video, or if watching a video strongly influences the way you proceed with your own design project, then you must **acknowledge and cite** this video in your report (and in your own video, if appropriate).
+Failure to do so would be considered [plagiarism](https://studentcode.illinois.edu/article1/part4/1-402/).

+#### May I read code and reports that are submitted by other students?

+Yes.
+Although you are only an "Editor" of your own sub-folder (see the [Report](#report) deliverable), you are a "Previewer" of all other sub-folders on Box in the [AE353 (Spring 2021) Project Submissions](https://uofi.box.com/s/56ieq301xo6dp334j2hbsr2ypvqebjku) folder.
+You may look at the code and read the reports of any other student whenever you want, even before you submit your own.

+If you are inspired by the report **or the code** of another student, or if looking at this material strongly influences the way you proceed with your own design project, then you must **acknowledge and cite** these sources in your own report.
+Failure to do so would be considered [plagiarism](https://studentcode.illinois.edu/article1/part4/1-402/).

+#### May I work together with other students?

+You must submit your own video, code, and report.
+You must have created them yourself and must **acknowledge and cite** any sources that strongly influenced you, including the materials submitted by your colleagues.

+You are encouraged to discuss the project with your colleagues and, in any case, are always able to watch the videos, look at the code, and read the reports that are submitted by other students (see the questions about [watching videos](#may-i-watch-videos-that-are-submitted-by-other-students) and [reading code or reports](#may-i-read-code-and-reports-that-are-submitted-by-other-students)).

 ## Installation